oliviarmunoz/plateful_backend/context/design/concepts/RestaurantMenu/RestaurantMenu.md/steps/file.62dede94.md

   constructor(private readonly db: Db) {
     this.menuItems = this.db.collection(PREFIX + "menuItems");
-    this.users = this.db.collection("UserTastePreferences.users");
+    // Assuming the UserTastePreferencesConcept stores its users in a collection named "UserTastePreferences.users" this.users = this.db.collection("UserTastePreferences.users");
   }

   /**
-   * Action: Add a new menu item for a restaurant
+   * Add a new menu item for a restaurant.
-   * @requires menu item with the given name does not already exist for this restaurant
-   * @effects returns a newly created menu item with this restaurant, name, description, and price */ async addMenuItem(
+   * Automatically creates the restaurant entry if it doesn't exist.
+   */
+  async addMenuItem(
     { restaurant, name, description, price }: {